 The Mirena® can also be used for heavy periods

 After twelve months of having a Mirena® fitted, over 50% of women report not having periods, which makes it an ideal option for women who also suffer from heavy and/or painful periods.
 It can also be used for this purpose even if you do not need contraception.
 The use of the Mirena® in this situation has dramatically reduced the need for hysterectomy and, in one study, over two thirds of women who had a Mirena® inserted while on the waiting list for a hysterectomy ended up cancelling their operation.

 The Copper IUD can be used as an emergency contraception

 As well as the morning after pill, the copper IUD (but not the Mirena®) can be used as an emergency contraceptive, provided it is fitted within five days of having unprotected sex.
 It is more effective at preventing pregnancy than the morning after pill and is then left in place, providing ongoing contraceptive cover.

-If you are interested in having an IUD fitted, or simply want to find out more about them, don’t hesitate to book an appointment online with Yarra Medical’s Dr Liz Morris, and have a look at our IUD page for fees and more information.
+If you are interested in having an IUD fitted or removed, or simply want to find out more about them, don’t hesitate to book an appointment online with Yarra Medical’s Dr Liz Morris, and have a look at our IUD page for fees and more information.
 Liz is an experienced GP with a special interest in women’s health, family planning and pregnancy.
 She’ll take you through the process step by step and answer any questions you might have.
 Before you go ahead with a fitting, you’ll need a prescription to purchase an IUD from a pharmacy.